mtlynch/mtlynch.io/content/posts/stripe-recording-its-customers/index.md

 Cookie: m=e29f7c00-b748-4e5f-8625-34d14dbc1c01
 ```

-This allows Stripe to track a visitor as they visit other sites across the web that integrate Stripe, even if the user never sees a payment form.
+The cookie allows Stripe to track my users as they visit other sites across the web that integrate Stripe, even if they never see a payment form.

 ## Is this a mistake?

 At first, I thought this was surely my mistake.
-I must have made a careless error in integrating Stripe's library to make it phone home erroneously.
-To diagnose the issue, I [googled the URL](https://google.com/search?q=https%3A%2F%2Fm.stripe.com%2F4) that was receiving the HTTP POST requests from my app:
+There must have made a careless error in my Stripe integration that made it phone home erroneously.

+To investigate, I [googled the URL](https://google.com/search?q=https%3A%2F%2Fm.stripe.com%2F4) that was receiving the HTTP POST requests from my app:

 ```
 https://m.stripe.com/4
 ```

-Instead of finding a bug in my code, I discovered dozens of posts from other developers surprised to see this behavior in their app.
+Instead of finding a bug in my code, I discovered dozens of posts from other developers surprised to see this behavior in their apps.
 The reports go [all the way back to 2017](https://stackoverflow.com/q/45718026/90388).

 {{< img src="stripe-reports.png" alt="Collage of previous users reports about this behavior" maxWidth="800px" hasBorder="true" caption="Developers have been posting on StackOverflow and Github about Stripe's tracking behavior for years" >}}